Chipo Chung: Career

 Chung's stage debut was as Ophelia in a Nuffield Theatre production of Hamlet.
 Appearances in The Mayor of Zalamea and Ma Rainey's Black Bottom at the Liverpool Everyman and Playhouse followed.
 She then appeared in Talking to Terrorists (Royal Court Theatre), The Overwhelming (Royal National Theatre) and Fallujah (in which she played Condoleezza Rice), as well as classical plays including Phedre, which was the first National Theatre Live recording, and starred Helen Mirren.

 Chung has appeared twice in Doctor Who, in one episode playing the Master's assistant Chantho in the series 3 episode "Utopia", and a character called the Fortune Teller in series 4’s "Turn Left".
 Her first film credit was as the voice of Icarus II in Danny Boyle's Sunshine (2007).
 Other television appearances include in the drama The Last Enemy and as a reporter in the Sherlock second series episode "The Hounds of Baskerville".

 In 2011, she had a recurring role in the medieval romance drama series Camelot as Vivian, an indentured servant at King Uther's court who then works as an attendant and messenger for Morgan le Fay, played by Eva Green.
 Chung appeared in the first season of Sky Atlantic series Fortitude as Trish Stoddart, before winning the role of Mary Magdalene in the TV series, A.D.
 The Bible Continues.
 The show was hailed for its international and multiracial casting and opened to 11 million viewers in April 2015.

 Chung then featured as the Master in AMC's post-apocalyptic kung fu series Into the Badlands.

 In 2017, Chung played Portia and Octavius in the Sheffield Theatre production of Julius Caesar, before taking on the title role of Dido, Queen of Carthage in the Royal Shakespeare Company's premiere production of Christopher Marlowe's tragedy.
 Michael Billington wrote in The Guardian that she "plays [Dido] with a volatility and sense of contradiction that anticipates Shakespeare's Cleopatra".

-In 2021, Chung joined the cast of HBO/ BBC co-production His Dark Materials playing the angel Xaphania.
+In 2021, Chung joined the cast of BBC/HBO co-production His Dark Materials playing the angel Xaphania.
 She features in a number of Apple TV+ series including Foundation and Silo.
 In 2022, it was announced that she would be playing Eleanor Bennett in the Hulu series Black Cake, based on the best-selling novel by Charmaine Wilkerson.
 The series is produced by Oprah Winfrey's Harpo Films and Aaron Kaplan's Kapital Entertainment.

 Chung reads a number of titles on Audible, most notably the novel Glory by NoViolet Bulawayo, which was a 2022 finalist for the Booker Prize, as well as books by Petina Gappah and Tsitsi Dangarembgwa.

 Chung was recognized as one of the BBC's 100 women of 2014.
 She was nominated for Best Actress at the Zimbabwe International Women's Awards (ZIWA) in 2015 and honoured with a Special Recognition Award for her contribution to Media and the Arts at the Zimbabwe Achievers Awards in London in 2017.